 You can arrive in Liverpool via the following routes:

 The International Hub offer a bespoke Orientation Programme which includes a Welcome and Information session and a range of activities to help you to feel at home.
 For students living in Halls of Residence, this starts as soon as you arrive.
 New students living off campus are welcome to join in any of the Orientation activities at Hope Park or Aigburth Park.

-Orientation starts at Hope Park with a Welcome Meeting and breakfast, hosted by the Head of the International Hub, Dr Wendy Bignold.
+Orientation for January will happen at Aigburth Park with a Welcome Meeting and breakfast, hosted by the Head of the International Hub, Dr Wendy Bignold.
 This is followed by a tour of the Local area and city centre.
 From Monday 7th January you will be studying at Hope Park, during the first week their will be campus tours, drop in sessions for any questions you have and more orientation activities.